Edit on GitHub

 (May cause serious injury or death)

-• Never place items containing water, flammables, and solvents near product.
+• Never place items containing water, flammables, or solvents near the product.

 • Never place fingers, arms, toes, and other body parts near product during operation.

-• Cut power off if product emits strange odors or smoke.
+• Cut the power off if the product begins to emit strange odors or smoke.

 • Keep product out of reach of children.